Turkey–United States relations: Iran (nuclear deal, arms embargo, oil trading controversy)

-Turkey, India and China opposed the adoption of a new round of sanctions, claiming the "Tehran Declaration" could be improved, rather than discarded.
+Turkey, India, and China opposed the adoption of a new round of sanctions, claiming the "Tehran Declaration" could be improved, rather than discarded.
 Opposition in the U.S. condemned the move, with claims that Turkey is not in the Western camp.
 Turkey's objection to the U.S. sanctions resulted in the U.S. Congress delaying arms sales sought by the Turkish military.
 On August 17, 2010, a separate report presented to Obama by the U.S. Commission on International Religious Freedom, which had previously urged him to raise the subject of religious freedom during his 2009 presidential visit to Turkey, concluded that Turkey's interpretation of secularism "resulted in violations of religious freedoms for many of the country's citizens, including members of the majority and, especially, minority religious communities".
 Obama said that future arms sales would depend on Turkish policies.

-Following the discredited Tehran Declaration and sanctions on Turkey, the progress on the issue stopped until the change of government in Iran.
+Following the discredited Tehran Declaration and sanctions on Turkey, progress on the issue stopped until the change of government in Iran.
 Iranian President Hassan Rouhani signaled a change and opened the way for nuclear talks.
 On April 2, 2015, the Iran nuclear deal framework was signed five years after the Tehran Deal.
 Instead of the Turkey-Brazil initiative for the "Tehran Deal", the pact was signed between Iran and the P5+1 countries.

-We urge both sides to continue their constructive approach which aims to carry the process forward.
+We urge both sides to continue their constructive approach, which aims to carry the process forward.
 Our hope is that both sides will carry out the mutually agreed steps on the agreement, therefore resolving this issue permanently in such a way that will satisfy all the sides involved through diplomacy.